 Many of these companies set up trusts to ensure qualifying individuals receive compensation if they get sick.
 If you qualify, lawyers can help you make a claim to receive compensation from a fund.

 Is “No Money up Front” Legitimate?

-When law firms advertise that you will owe nothing up front, they are telling the truth.
-The best personal injury lawyers only take on cases they feel confident about winning and when they have the resources to do a thorough investigation to make the case.
+When law firms advertise that you will owe nothing upfront, they are telling the truth.
+The best personal injury lawyers only take on cases they feel confident about winning.
 This means they can charge clients on a contingency basis.
 Clients only pay if and when they get a settlement or jury award.

-Lawyers experienced in working with mesothelioma victims know that their clients don’t have the extra money to pay in advance.
-So they charge a percentage of the compensation you win at the end of the case.
-The percentages vary by law firm, so when hiring a lawyer make sure you sort this out before getting started.
+Lawyers experienced working with mesothelioma victims know their clients don’t have the funds to pay in advance; therefore, they charge a percentage of the compensation you win.
+Rates vary by the law firm, so be sure to sort this out before getting started.

 Do I Really Need to Call Now?